brianseim/FirstJavaEver/README.md

 }
 ```
 ## Delete an Existing Note
-When I DELETE a note JSON to the notes route, an existing note will be deleted.
+When I DELETE a note JSON to the notes route, an existing note with the corresponding ID
+ at the end of the URL will be deleted.
 ```
-DELETE /api/notes/1
+DELETE /api/notes/3

 Returns: the deleted note...
 ```